Royce Lewis Preview, Player Props: Twins vs. Guardians

 Royce Lewis At The Plate

-- Lewis has five doubles, seven home runs and eight walks while batting .312.
+- Lewis has five doubles, eight home runs and nine walks while batting .317.

-- In 15 games this year (40.5%), Lewis has picked up an RBI, and in five of those games (13.5%) he had two or more.
-He has also driven home three or more of his team's runs in two contests.
+- Lewis has had an RBI in 16 games this year (42.1%), including six multi-RBI outings (15.8%).
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.